matatonic/openedai-images-flux/README.md

 > This is brand new software, if you find any problems or have suggestions please open a [new issue](https://githib.com/matatonic/openedai-images-flux/issues) on GitHub!

-> The defaults use the full FP16 FLUX.1 Schnell and Dev models for `dall-e-2` and `dall-e-3` and require approximately 40GB of VRAM, but much more memory friendly options are available by default, and can be easily changed to be the defaults for `dall-e-2/3` if desired.
-See [Model Configuration](CONFIG.md) for details.

-> black-forest-labs/FLUX.1 models are gated, you must request access, and you must set a HuggingFace token to access them.
+> The original BF16 black-forest-labs/FLUX.1 models are gated, you must request access, and you must set a HuggingFace token to access them.

-### 1. Configure your `images.env` environment file:
+### 1. Configure your environment:

 Start by copying the `sample.env` file to `images.env`:
 ```shell